duncanbradley/thesis/intro.md

 ## The Quality of Evidence on Data Visualisations

-Regrettably, our understanding of how people interpret data visualisations (and subsequent guidance) is built on shaky foundations.
+Our understanding of how people interpret data visualisations (and subsequent guidance) is built on shaky foundations.
 Some received wisdom has not been empirically tested at all, other claims have been discredited or confirmed only recently (Kosara, 2016).
 Consequently, it is not always clear where evidence ends and opinion starts; intuition and unsubstantiated statements make for “visualisation folklore” (Correll, 2022, pg.
 3).
-For example, there is mixed evidence regarding the harm caused by ‘chart junk’ (i.e., visual embellishments, Franconeri et al. 2021).
-However, its deprecation is superficially attractive, appealing to aesthetic judgements and ‘common sense’, so it persists (Kosara, 2016).
-Rigorous data visualisation research is required to fill gaps in knowledge and generate a reliable evidence-base.

 Visualisation research takes many forms.
 Studies on data visualisation have employed a range of techniques, including controlled experiments, usability tests, interviews, observations, and case studies, and have focused variously on perception, cognition, exploratory data analysis, and user experience (Lam et al., 2011).
 Experimental psychology studies on data visualisation are particularly valuable because they generate fundamental evidence on *how* visualisations are interpreted.
 Conversely, research focused on visualisation design which fails to consider human interpretation does not produce the same type of generalisable knowledge.
 Inadequate best practice recommendations indicate insufficient understanding of psychological mechanisms.
 However, progress can be slow, since theories about cognitive and perceptual processes are built through cumulative work (Chen et al., 2020).
 Psychological research confers benefits in the form of related empirical work, alongside established methods and theories (Correll, 2022; Rensink, 2021).